 - Internet protocol (IP) address

 - The domain name of current Internet service provider (ISP)

 - Diagnostic information which describes how their Services are operating on the system

 A good explanation for data collection is better optimization of advertising campaigns.
 Once owners of this bogus software obtain data about your browsing behavior and online preferences, they could easily deliver you appealing ads based on your interests.
 The purpose is to convince you to visit as much sponsored content as possible as each visited ad generates profits for them.
 However, since the main goal of hijacker’s developers is good revenue they could neglect the security checks for web pages they promote.
 This, in turn, could let malicious intenders to release corrupted web pages in some of the campaigns.
 As a consequence, you could click on an ad that loads exactly one of these pages and end up with severe malware installed on the device.

 How to Remove Searchall.network Browser Hijacker

 In order to remove Searchall.network hijacker and all files that support its appearance during browsing sessions, you should complete all steps listed in the removal that follows.
 In it, you will find both manual and automatic removal instructions that could help you to remove this undesired program in full.
 In case that you have further questions or need additional help, don’t hesitate to leave a comment or contact us via email.

 - Guide 1: How to Remove Searchall.network from Windows.

-- Guide 2: Get rid of Searchall.network from Mac OS X.
+- Guide 2: Get rid of Searchall.network on Mac OS X.

-- Guide 3: Remove Searchall.network from Google Chrome.
+- Guide 3: Remove Searchall.network in Google Chrome.